TrustyJAID/Trusty-cogs-archive/README.md

 >Notsobot - Work on converting some notsobot commands to redbot.
 Hopefully avoiding Image Magick.

 >Trump - Make your own Declaration signed by Trump.

->Activity - Track users posting on a server and kick people who have been inactive for the set time.
-Working on rewriting for V3.

 **Rewritten Cogs Originally Made by others**
 *These cogs were originally written by others for V2.
 As they were used frequently on TrustyBot I ported them over quickly for V3.
 A better version may be available.*